lrast/loss_function_learning/analysis/initial_checks/readme.md

 These notebooks develop and test the initial TTA model.
-They were not developed with the current directory structure, and may need updates to inputs to run (or just removal).
+They were not developed with the current directory structure, and will need updates to inputs to be rerun.